Jeff Erbert | 7 March, 2025

 The Pursuit of Novel Drugs

-The pursuit of new drug discovery has always been an expensive, complex, and time-consuming endeavor, often taking many years, lots of intellectual capital, and billions of dollars to bring a new drug to clinical trials.
+The pursuit of new drug discovery has always been an expensive, complex, and time-consuming endeavor, often requiring many years, lots of intellectual capital, and billions of dollars to bring a new drug to clinical trials.
 However, that timeline is expected to be drastically shortened.
 Generative artificial intelligence (AI) platforms like AlphaFold are poised to revolutionize this process, making it faster, more efficient, and more successful.
-This advancement, while exciting for patients and providers alike, will have significant implications for pharmacists, who will need to adapt to new, more complex treatments and stay current with evolving therapies.
-Thus, pharmacy managers and hospital leaders must find ways to free up time for pharmacy providers to self-educate, manage, and assist patients in navigating an increased wave of novel treatments.
+This advancement is exciting for patients and providers alike, but it will have significant implications for pharmacists, who will need to adapt to new, more complex treatments and stay current with evolving therapies.

 Generative AI in Drug Discovery